nearform/udaru/docs/authmodel.md

 The problem to be solved is:

 The blog named BlogX is a very simple one.
-It can be managed by an administrator, `Alice`, who can do pretty much anything on the blog, a writer,`Bob` who can both write and publish articles, and readers can read the articles.
+It can be managed by an administrator, `Alice`, who can do pretty much anything on the blog, a writer,`Bob` who can both write and publish articles, and anonymous readers who can read the articles published on the blog.

 There are 2 kinds of articles, published ones, and drafts.
-Readers, which are anonymous, can only see published articles.
-Administrators and Writers can see both of published articles and drafts.
+Anonymous readers, can only see and search published articles.
+Administrators and Writers can see and search articles in any given state.

 ### Model structure